Cochliomyia macellaria: Pupae

 The C. macellaria larvae will typically burrow underneath the top layer of soil, leaves, garbage and begin to pupate there.
 During this stage, the outer layer begins to turn brown from the cream white that it used to be.
 The outer skin will begin to shrink and harden while the pupa develops entirely in the hardened shell.
 Based on the temperature, the length of this stage will vary greatly.
 In warmer temperatures, the stage may last as short as seven days, but in colder temperatures, it may last as long as two months.

 Adults

-Adult C. macellaria are considered to be medium-sized flies because they are about 6 to 9 mm in size and appear bright metallic blue-green to blueish purple in color.
+Adult C. macellaria are considered to be medium-sized flies; they are about 6 to 9 mm in size and appear bright metallic blue-green to blueish purple in color.
 These adults typically spend one to two days maturing after leaving the pupae stage.
 Within four days of emerging from the pupa stage, the adult C. macellaria become sexually mature and start looking for mates.
 The males will typically mate rapidly and will spend most of their time eating nearby vegetation and nectar from flowers.
 The females, on the other hand, will feed on the fluids of live wounds from animals.
 Contrary to the males, the females will travel long distances to find mates.